abdelrhmaKotb/BookStore/README.md

 # BookStore
-BookStore is a simple crud project to manage books and there authors
+BookStore is a simple crud project to manage books and  authors

 ## Technologies Used